 Action Learning is a learning philosophy that was developed in the 1940’s by the British management consultant and professor, Reg Revans (1907-2003).
-It took shape when Revans brought coal mine managers together in small groups to share experiences and ask each other questions about what they had seen and heard.
+During WW2, Revans brought coal mine managers together in small groups to share experiences and ask each other questions about what they had seen and heard.
 Productivity increased by 30% because of that.
 In the following decades, he further developed his insights into a much-praised and applied methodology, which is used by many large organisations across the globe.

 Action Learning is a process of insightful questioning and reflective listening.

-Action Learning tackles problems through a process of first asking questions to clarify the exact nature of the problem, reflecting and identifying possible solutions, and only then taking action.
-Questions build group dialogue and cohesiveness, generate innovative and system thinking, and enhance learning outcomes.
+Action Learning tackles problems through a process of first asking questions to clarify the exact nature of the problem, reflecting and identifying possible solutions, and then taking action.
+Questions build group dialogue and cohesiveness, generate innovative and system thinking, and improve learning outcomes.

 1. A problem

-The problem should be urgent, significant, and the responsibility of the team to resolve.
+A problem should be urgent, significant, and be the responsibility of the team to solve.

 2. An Action Learning Group or Team

-The Action Learning team is preferably composed of 4-8 people, ideally with diverse backgrounds and experiences.
+The team consists of 4-8 people with diverse backgrounds and experiences.

 3. A Process of Insightful Questioning and Reflective Listening

-Action Learning tackles problems through a process of asking questions to clarify the exact nature of the problem.
-Action is taken after identifying and examining possible solutions.
-Questions build group dialogue and cohesiveness, generating innovative and systems-based thinking.
+Action Learning approaches problems through a process of asking questions to determine the exact nature of the problem.
+Action is taken after identifying and evaluating possible solutions.
+Questions build group dialogue and cohesiveness.
+Good questions also generate innovative and systems-based thinking.

 4. An Action Taken on the Problem

-Action Learning requires that the group can take action on the problem it is working on.
-If the group makes recommendations only, it loses its energy, creativity and commitment.
+Action Learning requires that the group takes action on the problem it is working on.
+If the group only makes recommendations, it loses its energy, creativity, and commitment.

 5. A Commitment to Learning

 Solving an organisational problem provides immediate, short-term benefits to the company.
-The higher, longer-term strategic value to the organisation is the learning gained by each group member and the group as a whole as well as the application of the learning throughout the organisation.
+The higher, longer-term strategic value to the organisation is the learning gained by each group member and the group as a whole.
+The implementation of the solutions and learning also improves the organisation’s effectiveness.